 Step 1: get the base location (TBC)

-- Import the Trimble file (.jxl, .dc, .cal) that contains the site calibration by drag and drop
+- Import the Trimble project file (.jxl, .job, .dc, .cal) that contains the site calibration by drag and drop.
+If you don't have a calibration file you will need to set up the coordinate system manually.

 - Adjust the project settings to display coordinates with high-decimal precision.